celery/celery/README.rst

 Autodiscovery of tasks
 -----------------------

-``crunchy`` has an autodiscovery feature like the Django Admin, that automatically loads any ``tasks.py`` module in the applications listed in ``settings.INSTALLED_APPS``.
+``celery`` has an autodiscovery feature like the Django Admin, that automatically loads any ``tasks.py`` module in the applications listed in ``settings.INSTALLED_APPS``.

 A good place to add this command could be in your ``urls.py``,
 ::

-    from crunchy.task import tasks
+    from celery.task import tasks
     tasks.autodiscover()